News

 (1) Title: A New Novel Explores the Power of Family and Mysticism Source: The New York Times Article Summary: In her new novel, “The Memory Trees,” Kali VanBaale examines the bonds of family and the power of mysticism.
 The story follows four generations of the same family, and the secrets that each generation keeps.
 Set in the Midwest, the novel explores the complexities of family relationships, as well as the power of memory and the mysteries of the unknown.
 Through her characters and their stories, VanBaale delves into questions of identity, loss, and faith.
 In the end, the novel shows how family can be a source of comfort and strength in times of difficulty.

-This week we look at books read and reviewed, discover some of the best writing about literature on the blogosphere, announce Short Story September, keep up with literary anniversaries, focus on a past post deserving to be read, talk some more about the Moomins and highlight fascinating features from across the Internet.
+This week we announce another brief break coming up, look at books read and reviewed, discover some of the best writing about literature on the blogosphere, keep up with literary anniversaries, focus on past posts deserving to be read and highlight fascinating features from across the Internet.

-This week we bring the August Moomin celebrations to a close, look at books read and reviewed, discover some of the best writing about literature on the blogosphere, keep up with literary anniversaries, focus on a past post deserving to be read and highlight fascinating features from across the Internet.
+This week I look at books read and reviewed, discover some of the best writing about literature on the blogosphere, announce Nonfiction November 2025, reveal an exciting new book-about-books, keep up with a variety of literary anniversaries, focus on past posts deserving to be read and highlight fascinating features from across the Internet.